mrholiday/SPRITE/README.md

 + Calculate held-out perplexity/do prediction of factors
 + Set up arbitrary graph with configuration file and manipulate components by command line -- not major priority
++ Verify multiview support is working correctly
++ Add annealing of sparsity term -- rho is fixed for all iterations in the current implementation.
 + Low priority: support for more arbitrary functions to generate the prior
-+ Verify multiview support is working correctly

 ## Cite ##

-If you use this library, please cite the following:
+If you use this library, please cite:

 Paul, Michael J., and Mark Dredze.
 "SPRITE: Generalizing topic models with structured priors."
 Transactions of the Association for Computational Linguistics 3 (2015): 43-57.